emacs-mirror/emacs/mps/manual/source/reference/index.rst

        via :c:func:`mps_telemetry_control`.

+.. c:function:: mps_res_t mps_thread_reg(mps_thr_t *thr_o, mps_arena_t arena)

+    Register the current :term:`thread` with an :term:`arena`.

+    ``thr_o`` points to a location that will hold the address of the registered thread description, if successful.

+    ``arena`` is the arena.

+    Returns :c:macro:`MPS_RES_OK` if successful, or another
+    :term:`result code` if not.

+    In a multi-threaded environment where :term:`incremental garbage collection` is used, threads must be registered with the MPS by calling :c:func:`mps_thread_reg` so that the MPS can suspend them as necessary in order to have exclusive access to their state.

+    In particular, a thread must be registered with an arena if it ever needs to access blocks allocated in that arena.
+If you have multiple arenas, each thread needs to be registered with all the arenas it needs to access.

+.. c:function:: void mps_thread_dereg(mps_thr_t thr)

+    Deregister a :term:`thread <thread>`.

+    ``thr`` is the description of the thread.

+    After calling this function, the thread whose registration with an :term:`arena` was recorded in ``thr`` must not access any blocks allocated in that arena.

 .. c:type:: mps_thr_t

     The type of registered :term:`thread` descriptions.

-    In a multi-threaded environment where :term:`incremental
-    garbage collection` is used, threads must be registered with the MPS using :c:func:`mps_thread_reg` so that the MPS can examine their state.
+    In a multi-threaded environment where :term:`incremental garbage collection` is used, threads must be registered with the MPS by calling :c:func:`mps_thread_reg` so that the MPS can suspend them as necessary in order to have exclusive access to their state.

-    Even in a single-threaded environment it may be useful to register a thread with the MPS so that its stack can be registered as a :term:`root` using :c:func:`mps_root_create_reg`.
+    Even in a single-threaded environment it may be useful to register a thread with the MPS so that its stack can be registered as a :term:`root` by calling :c:func:`mps_root_create_reg`.

     .. topics::